Peter Lundin: The American Dream

-Organizer Jesper Klit then wrote a letter to Lundin and asked if he would participate in an interview for Danish television.
-Lundin replied that he would like that, and the formalities with regard to the TV recordings were then arranged with the American prison authorities, who had a very liberal attitude towards interviewing inmates.
+Organizer Jesper Klit then wrote a letter to Lundin asking if he would participate in an interview with Danish television.
+Lundin agreed, and the interview was arranged with American prison authorities who had a very liberal attitude towards media interviewing inmates.

-During the broadcast, he colored one part of his face black and the other white, to symbolize "good and evil".
-After viewing this interview, a renowned Swedish psychiatrist, Professor Sten Levander, awarded Lundin 39 points (of a possible 40) on the Psychopathy Checklist.
+During the broadcast, Lundin colored one part of his face black and the other white, to symbolize "good and evil".
+After viewing the interview, renowned Swedish psychiatrist, Professor Sten Levander, awarded Lundin 39 points (of a possible 40) on the Psychopathy Checklist.
 The documentary was broadcast on TV 2 on December 14, 1994.

 Release and deportation

-Lundin was released after barely serving half of his sentence.
-The state of North Carolina at the time had a desperate lack of prison capacity.
-The serious lack of space was due, among other things, to a very large number of prisoners from the US Army.
-Most of these convicts came from the huge military base of Fort Bragg.
-The authorities therefore had chosen to halve the penalties for anyone who was imprisoned after a certain date and the law at the time did not allow convicts to serve in another US state.
+Lundin was released after serving barely half of his sentence.
+At the time, the state of North Carolina had a desperate lack of prison capacity.
+The serious lack of space was due to, among other things, a large number of prisoners from the US Army, most of whom came from Fort Bragg.
+North Carolina, therefore, chose to halve the sentences of prisoners imprisoned after a certain date.
+State law at the time did not allow convicts to serve sentences in other US states.